Tenisha513/HARMONICA_UID_PROJECT/README.md

 **Harmonica** — Orchestrate your sound.

-A Tip: u can delete a
+A Tip: u can delete a note by right clicking on it